 Allowing an Average Joe the ability to query like an SEO expert is quite the accomplishment.
 Google managed to bestow us with such powers with the introduction of Google Instant, a faster way to search.
 How fast?
 Results show that 2-5 seconds are shaved off from a typical Google search.
 Maybe this doesn’t seem like an astronomical number to you, but where you take into account the millions of users cutting down on their search times it amounts to 3.5 billion seconds a day!
-Check it out, all you have to do is begin typing into the search bar and before you know it Google Instant has filled out the search query for you and corresponding results, almost like it’s reading your mind.
+Check it out, all you have to do is begin typing into the search bar, and before you know it, Google Instant has filled out the search query for you and corresponding results, almost like it’s reading your mind.
 Imagine all the searching possibilities in 2011.
 Chances are, Google Instant already has.

 Social Media Links Recognized in Webmaster Tools

-Bing/Yahoo Have 24% Of the Market
+Bing/Yahoo Have 24% Off the Market

 That’s right, Bing and Yahoo now account for 24% of the online search space.
 This can only mean good things for everyone (other than Google, of course).
 It’s the age-old economic philosophy that competition breeds innovation.
-Competition also helps to weed out unfavorable changes.
+The competition also helps to weed out unfavorable changes.
 So if the innovation Google added to the search algorithm this year was not well received more people will flock to Yahoo and Bing.
-It’s really a win-win situation.
+It’s a win-win situation.
 This new shift in market shares will have us seeing the search engines fighting for our search queries.

 Facebook Reaches over 500 Million Users

 Facebook reported that over 500 million individuals are utilizing Facebook.
-The numbers that follow the 500 million statistic are even more staggering: cumulatively users spend over 700 billion minutes on Facebook per month, there are over 30 billion pieces of content shared each month (blogs, links, notes, photos, news stories, etc.), and the United States accounts for only 30% of Facebook users – so that means, Facebook is global.
+The numbers that follow the 500 million statistics are even more staggering: cumulatively users spend over 700 billion minutes on Facebook per month, there are over 30 billion pieces of content shared each month (blogs, links, notes, photos, news stories, etc.), and the United States accounts for only 30% of Facebook users – so that means, Facebook is global.
 This makes the premise of companies using Facebook to market themselves that much more enticing.
 Think of all the people that can reach your brand and your company when you add a profile to this site.
 If you don’t have a Facebook account as of yet, chances are you will by this year.

 “Google Me” Delayed… Again

 Google Me is an attempt to get into the social media game beyond Google Buzz.
 The dubbed “Facebook Killer” was set to release this year before Google backtracked and offered an estimated time of release for Spring 2011.
 Disagreements about the design and execution of the site have slowed down progress.
 So, what’s Google Me bringing to the table that Facebook isn’t?
 That’s the question.
 I have no answer nor does anyone outside of the Google offices.
 We have all been left out in the dark.
-I’ll let you know how it all turns out in April of 2011, that is, unless Google decides to push back the release date another six months.
+I’ll let you know how it all turns out in April of 2011, that is unless Google decides to push back the release date another six months.

 Bing’s Integration with Facebook

 Have you ever wanted to see what websites your friends like integrated with your search results?
 Maybe not, but now that Bing has integrated with Facebook, just the fact that the option is available makes it somewhat enticing.
 Think about it: you type a query in the search bar and right next to the results is a photograph of your old friend Bob.
-Surly if Bob liked the article, then you will too.
-In all seriousness this is a great strategy to lure in more traffic to your web pages.
-The most likes your pages have the better.
+If Bob liked the article, then you will too.
+In all seriousness, this is a great strategy to lure in more traffic to your web pages.
+The most like your pages have the better.
 This way whenever someone is in need of a product/service that you offer, your website is more likely to be referenced because a familiar face will appear next to your link.
 I’m sure search engines will get more creative with this concept as this year progresses.

 Twitter Launches Analytics and Ads

 Twitter ads consist of promoted Tweets and Hash Tags.
-Of course there are also other means of advertising, such as .
+Of course, there are also other means of advertising, such as.